Creating Union Views¶

 If you want to delete a view from the union, click the button (on the top-right side of the view).

-In this tab, you can add “View parameters” by clicking on , at the top of the dialog.
-See more about this in the section Parameters of Derived Views.
+In this tab, you can add view parameters by clicking on , at the top of the dialog.
+The section Parameters of Derived Views explains what are view parameters and the rules you need to follow when using them.

 Associations: tab that lists the associations between fields.
 You can delete them by clicking on .